 Why was nothing about Hendricks Power mentioned in the acquisition letter?

-This project, while benefiting Hendricks Power, is actually being constructed by our generation and transmission provider, Wabash Valley Power Alliance.
+This project, while benefiting Hendricks Power, is actually being constructed by Wabash Valley Power Alliance, the power supplier to Hendricks Power.
 Hendricks Power members are the ultimate beneficiary of this new line, with improved reliability and a more robust grid.